Matthew AmengualAssistant Professor

-Argentina; Comparative Political Economy; Environmental regulation; Labor standards; Latin America; Regulation; SustainabilityBiography
+Argentina; Comparative Political Economy; Labor standards; Latin America; Regulation; SustainabilityBiography

-Mathew Amengual is an Assistant Professor in the Institute for Work and Employment Research (IWER) at the MIT Sloan School of Management.
+Matthew Amengual is an Assistant Professor in the Institute for Work and Employment Research (IWER) at MIT Sloan.

-He holds an AB in environmental studies from Brown University, an MS in city planning and a PhD in political science from MIT.Publications
+Amengual received his AB in environmental studies from Brown University, and his master’s in city planning and PhD in political science from MIT.Publications

 “Complementary Labor Regulation: The Uncoordinated Combination of State and Private Regulators in the Dominican Republic”, World Development Vol. 38 No. 3, pp. 405- 414, 2010.

 “Virtue out of Necessity?: Compliance, Commitment and the Improvement of Labor Conditions in Global Supply Chains” with Richard Locke and Akshay Mangla, Politics & Society, Vol. 27 No. 2, pp. 319-351, 2009.